MirkoHernandez/denote-folgezettel/Readme.md

 Same as `denote-fz-insert-at-level` but uses the current buffer's signature as the target.

+### denote-fz-insert-zero

+Create a nested note with signature '0', it only works over notes with a signature that ends in a letter.

 ### denote-fz-add-signature

 Add a signature to an unnumbered note selecting a target note and